-We report on the doping of CuO/ZnO catalysts with alkali metals K for the synthesis of

-DMC via EC and methanol.
-The synergistic effect of the Lewis acid-base pair with double active centers composed of alkali metal K and CuO/ZnO oxide is helpful for the dissociation of methanol and the stable adsorption of the key intermediate CH3O, which is affected by the basicity of the catalyst.
-Meanwhile, adjusting the amounts of alkali metal could determine the appropriate basicity.
-The low alkali metal content has weaker basicity and poorer synergy, making it impossible to decompose methanol effectively.
-On the contrary, the higher alkali metal content causes too strong basicity, destroys the electronic structure of CuO/ZnO, weakens the stability of the catalyst on the adsorption of the key active intermediate CH3O, and further ruins the synergy of the catalyst.
-The CuO/ZnO-9%K2O catalyst exhibited the best basicity and intermediate stabilization ability, as well as the best DMC selectivity (98.9%) and DMC yield (74.4%).
+We report on the doping of CuO/ZnO catalysts with alkali metal K for the synthesis of DMC via EC and methanol.
+The synergistic effect of the Lewis acid-base pair with double active centers composed of alkali metal K and CuO/ZnO oxide is helpful for the dissociation of methanol and the stable adsorption of the key intermediate CH3O\, which is affected by the basicity and acidity of the catalyst.
+Meanwhile, adjusting the amounts of alkali metal could determine the appropriate basicity and acidity.
+The low alkali metal content has weaker basicity and acidity and poorer synergy, making it impossible to decompose methanol effectively.
+On the contrary, the higher alkali metal content causes too strong basicity, which reduces the acidity, destroys the electronic structure of CuO/ZnO, weakens the stability of the catalyst on the adsorption of the key active intermediate CH3O\, and further ruins the synergy of the catalyst.
+The CuO/ZnO-9%K2O catalyst exhibited the best basicity, acidity, and intermediate stabilization ability, as well as the best DMC selectivity (98.9%) and DMC yield (74.4%).
 Our work provides new insights and references for the design and synthesis of heterogeneous catalysis to complete the synthesis of DMC and highlights the potential for industrial application with reasonable design ideas and high catalytic performance.